jvolkening/gloc/README.md

 ## Loading a Book

 GLOC is meant to be used as a download manager.
-It works by reading information from the XML metadata files that are served by both OverDrive and eMusic (albeit in different formats) when a download is initiated.
-Basically, when you click "Download" for a book title in your browser, the browser will download an "\*.odm" file (for OverDrive) or "\*.emx" file (for eMusic).
-On Windows or Mac, this file is transparently opened by the OverDrive Media Console or eMusic Download Manager.
-For GLOC, the browser should be set up to recognize "\*.odm" and "\*.emx" file extensions and open them with the 'gloc' binary.
+It works by reading information from the XML metadata files that are served by OverDrive when a download is initiated.
+Basically, when you click "Download" for a book title in your browser, the browser will download an "\*.odm" file.
+On Windows or Mac, this file is transparently opened by the OverDrive Media Console.
+For GLOC, the browser should be set up to recognize the "\*.odm" file extension and open it with the 'gloc' binary.
 The details of how to do this are browser-specific and the user should refer to their browser documentation for how to associate downloaded file types with specific applications.

-Alternatively, the "\*.odm" or "\*.emx" XML files can be saved to disk and then opened separately in GLOC.
+Alternatively, the "\*.odm" XML file can be saved to disk and then opened separately in GLOC.
 To do this, either pass the path to the XML file on the command line as the only argument to GLOC (e.g. 'gloc example\_book.odm') or open up gloc and select the XML file via "File->Open".

-When an ODM or EMX file is opened for the first time, GLOC will prompt for a directory in which to save the audiobook files.
+When an ODM file is opened for the first time, GLOC will prompt for a directory in which to save the audiobook files.
 Within this directory, it will create a new subdirectory with a name based on the book title.
 For example, if you are downloading "A Clockwork Orange" and select "Media/Audiobooks" as the parent